USS ANZIO CG 68

 December 10, USS Anzio returned to Naval Station Norfolk after a seven-month deployment.

-February 5, 2012 USS Anzio is currently participating in a joint and multinational amphibious assault exercise Bold Aligator 2012, off the coast of Virginia and North Carolina, Jan.
+February 5, 2012 USS Anzio is currently participating in a joint and multinational amphibious assault exercise Bold Alligator 2012, off the coast of Virginia and North Carolina, from Jan.
 30- Feb.
 12.

 October 5, USS Anzio moored at Massport's Marine Terminal/North Jetty in Boston, Mass., for a four-day port visit to participate in Columbus Day weekend.